 The Board of Directors of Erath County Appraisal District has adopted a policy that permits the fund balance to accumulate to a balance of thirty percent of the current year operating budget.
-Unassigned amounts in the General Fund's fund balance account in excess of thirty percent of the year's operating budget are required to be reimbursed to the taxing entities.
-As of December 31, 2023 there is no refund.
+Unassigned amounts in the General Fund's fund balance account in excess of thirty percent of the year's operating budget are required to be reimbursed to the taxing authorities.
+As of December 31, 2024 there is \$54,372 to be refunded to the eighteen taxing authorities.